slava-jazz/g4d/README.md

 # Efficient geometrical library

 This is the library of geometrical algorithms implemented to be fast and consume low memory.
-Here you wil find:
+Here you will find:

 - intersections: poly-line to poly-line, poly-line to AABB, poly-line to Morton's grid
 - projections: point to poly-line, points to poly lines.